Get All the Dirt

 As heavy feeders, alocasia and colocasia need rich soil or supplemental nutrients.
 These plants also need soil that never dries out and is at least moderately moist.
 When grown in large containers, partner with other plants that thrive in similar conditions.
 Sun tolerant coleus, in their varied colors and patterns, are good partners.

 Dig a hole about the size of a basketball and mix in a couple scoops of compost.
 Plant the tuber so that it is covered with about 4” of soil.
 As it’s often difficult to identify the top, feel free to plant the tuber on its side.
 (If there happens to be a sprout, that indicates the top – plant that facing upwards.)
 Refill around plant with soil, tap down to eliminate air pockets and water well.
+While waiting for the bulb to sprout, water sparingly.
+The goal is to keep the soil VERY slightly moist.
+Soggy soil is likely to result in bulb rot.

 Gardeners in zones 8-10 may leave plants in the ground over the winter.
 For extra protection in colder parts of zone 8, mulch the crown with shredded leaves.
 In colder regions, lift and overwinter your elephant ears indoors.
 Treat them like cannas and dahlias; brush off the soil and store in peat at 45-50 degrees.
 Replant in spring when soil is warm.